abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 **Avoid when:** You need fine-grained TTL control per object or custom cache-population logic that a framework abstraction cannot express.

+#### Real-World Use Cases

+- **Hibernate/JPA second-level cache** - the ORM itself intercepts entity loads, checks the shared cache region, and only issues SQL on a miss - the application code never sees the distinction.
+- **CDN origin shielding** - a CDN edge node acts as a read-through cache in front of the origin server; the edge fetches from origin transparently on a miss and the browser never talks to origin directly.
+- **Spring Boot microservices with `@Cacheable`** - product, pricing, and inventory lookup services commonly wrap repository calls in `@Cacheable` so callers get transparent caching with zero manual Redis calls.

+#### Interview Questions and Answers

+**Q1: What is the key architectural difference between Read Through and Cache Aside?**
+A: In Cache Aside the application owns both the cache and the database fetch logic - it checks the cache, and on a miss, queries the DB itself and populates the cache.
+In Read Through, the cache/framework abstraction owns the fetch logic - the application only ever calls the cache, which fetches from the DB internally on a miss.

+**Q2: What happens on the very first read for any key under Read Through?**
+A: It is always a guaranteed cache miss (a cold start penalty) because nothing has been loaded yet - the cache layer fetches from the DB, stores the result, and returns it, so only the first caller pays the full latency.

+**Q3: How do you keep a Read Through cache from serving stale data after a write?**
+A: Pair it with explicit invalidation - e.g. Spring's `@CacheEvict` on write methods - or use Write Through so the cache entry is refreshed synchronously the moment the underlying data changes.

+**Q4: What is a downside of relying on a framework-level Read Through abstraction?**
+A: You lose fine-grained control - things like custom TTL per object, conditional caching logic, or bespoke population strategies can be awkward or impossible to express through simple annotations, and reads become tightly coupled to cache availability.

 ### Write Through Strategy

 Every write goes to **both** the cache and the database **synchronously** in the same operation.
 The write is only acknowledged to the caller once both succeed.
 This guarantees that the cache is never stale.